Why are they oriented at all on models?

 For those who have only known in sight, lose sight of the unimagined possibilities still exist.
 And the studies also show that the young people would like to be able to pick the right out of the immeasurable mass of training courses.

-It's just a pity that most parents and teachers focus on "safe" 9 5 jobs, which will be less and less in the future, rather than specifically promoting new ideas.
+It's just a shame that most parents and teachers primarily have “safe” 9-5 jobs in mind, of which there will be fewer and fewer in the future, instead of specifically promoting new ideas.

 Much more should help the young people to lay a secure foundation on which they can then build more experience - keyword lifelong learning.